myiwt/running-stats-analysis/README.md

-# Running data analysis
+# Statistical analysis of my running sessions

-Conducted some statistical analysis on data collected from my running sessions.
+Conducted some statistical analysis on data tracked from my phone during my running sessions.

 The following statistical methods are used here: